toruSakari/mastra-permission-tools/README.md

 - 🎯 **Fine-grained Control**: Parameter-based permission rules for precise access control
 - 🔄 **Tool Proxy Pattern**: Transparent proxy wrapper for seamless permission integration
 - ⏰ **Permission Expiration**: Time-based permission grants with configurable expiration
-- 🎨 **UI Components**: Ready-to-use React components for permission dialogs
 - 📝 **Audit Trail**: Built-in logging and tracking of permission requests and grants
 - 🔧 **Extensible**: Easy to customize for specific use cases and requirements
+- 💾 **Multiple Storage Options**: Built-in support for in-memory and PostgreSQL storage

 ## Installation